GEM-benchmark/NL-Augmenter/transformations/contextual_meaning_perturbation/README.md

 (does the translation maintain the meaning of the source?) or for text summarisation (does the summary capture the content of the source?).

 ## What kind of configurations are tweakable?
 - <b>pos_to_change</b>: Determines which tokens are eligible for change based on the part of speech – default: ['ADV','ADJ', 'VERB', 'NOUN', 'PROPN']
 - <b>perturbation_rate</b>: The percentage of eligible tokens that should be changed – default: 0.3
 - <b>language</b>: Currently supported languages include English (en) and German (de) – default: "en"
 - <b>top_k</b>: Determines how many replacement candidates should be proposed – default: 10

+With the pre-configured settings, the risk of introducing small grammar mistakes is about 5% for English and about 10% for German data for sentences of average length.
+The meaning of the original sentence is preserved in <1% of the cases (as intended).
+Lowering the perturbation rate increases the risk of paraphrasing the sentences without changing their meaning.

 ## Previous Work